GitMew/C-RISCV-MDs/s1_C-pointers.md

 ```

 ## Structs
-- Imagine the following: you want to consistently group the same amount of values in memory, but they don't all have the same type, so an array doesn't work to keep them together.
+- Imagine the following: you want to consistently group (serialise) some values in memory as if belonging together, but they don't all have the same type, so an array doesn't work to keep them next to each other.
 A `struct` is your friend!
 ```c
 struct MyVeryFirstStructure {
     float   f;